Chart Color Schemes

 The educational profile of Casuarina - Wandi exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational qualifications in Casuarina - Wandi trail indicate that 22.1% of residents aged 15+ hold university degrees, compared to the Australian average of 30.4%.
-This suggests potential for educational development.
-Bachelor degrees are most common at 16.4%, followed by postgraduate qualifications (3.9%) and graduate diplomas (1.8%).
-Vocational credentials are also prevalent, with 35.5% of residents aged 15+ holding such qualifications - advanced diplomas at 9.6% and certificates at 25.9%.
+Educational qualifications in Casuarina - Wandi trail indicate that 22.1% of residents aged 15 years and over hold university degrees, compared to the Australian average of 30.4%.
+Bachelor degrees are the most common at 16.4%, followed by postgraduate qualifications (3.9%) and graduate diplomas (1.8%).
+Vocational credentials are also prevalent, with 35.5% of residents holding such qualifications - advanced diplomas at 9.6% and certificates at 25.9%.
 Educational participation is high, with 38.4% of residents currently enrolled in formal education.

 This includes 13.6% in primary education, 9.3% in secondary education, and 5.6% pursuing tertiary education.
-Two primary schools serve the area: Honeywood Primary School and Wellard East Primary School, collectively enrolling 652 students as of a recent date.
-The area demonstrates above-average socio-educational conditions (ICSEA index: 1051).
-Both primary schools focus exclusively on primary education, with secondary options available in nearby areas due to limited local school capacity (4.7 places per 100 residents vs the regional average of 13.9).
-Some families therefore travel to nearby areas for schooling.
-Note that where schools show 'n/a' for enrolments, please refer to their parent campus for accurate figures.
+Honeywood Primary School and Wellard East Primary School serve the area, collectively enrolling 652 students as of the latest data.
+The area has above-average socio-educational conditions (ICSEA: 1051).
+Both schools focus on primary education, with secondary options available in surrounding areas due to limited local school capacity (4.7 places per 100 residents compared to the regional average of 13.9).

 Frequently Asked Questions - Education